A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Limitations and Future Work

 \subsubsection{BC Types, Higher-Order Accuracy, and Other PDEs}

 CPM work to date has only addressed Dirichlet and zero-Neumann (exterior) BCs. \citet{Macdonald2013} solved a surface-to-bulk coupled PDE with Robin BCs on the boundary of the bulk (but $\S$ was closed, i.e., $\partial \S = \emptyset$).
-Extending CPM to impose nonhomogeneous-Neumann, Robin, and other types of BCs is an important area of future work.
+Extending CPM to impose inhomogeneous-Neumann, Robin, and other types of BCs is an important area of future work.
 Fortunately, the interior BC framework developed here directly generalizes existing CPM approaches for exterior BCs; therefore, our work likely makes any future extensions of CPM for other exterior BC types immediately applicable as interior BCs as well.

 Third-order and higher (exterior and interior) BCs are also important for higher-order PDE discretizations.
-CPM with higher-order exterior BCs has not yet been explored, although \citet{Macdonald2011} point out that a replacement for $\overline{\cp}_{\S}$ is required to incorporate the curvature of $\S$ near $\partial \S$.
+CPM itself extends naturally to higher order, but CPM with higher-order exterior BCs has not yet been explored. \citet{Macdonald2011} pointed out that a replacement for $\overline{\cp}_{\S}$ is required to incorporate the curvature of $\S$ near $\partial \S$.
 For higher-order interior BCs an improved $\S_{\perp}$ crossing test~\eqref{eqn:two-point-crossing-test}, involving curvatures of $\S$ near $\C,$ is likely also needed.

-We have focused on problems involving the ubiquitous Laplace-Beltrami operator, but CPM has been applied to numerous other PDEs (see Section~\ref{sec:related-work}).
+We primarily focused on Poisson and diffusion problems, but CPM has been applied to numerous other PDEs (see Section~\ref{sec:related-work}).
 In principle, our approach to IBC enforcement should also readily extend to those settings.
+This was confirmed for reaction-diffusion equations in Section~\ref{sec:RD-textures}.
 Extending CPM to approximate previously unexplored operators, such as the relative Dirac operator \cite{Liu2017} or the connection Laplacian \cite{Sharp2019}, would allow other geometry processing applications to benefit from CPM.